planet-lia/lia-docs/content/examples/aiming-at-the-opponent.md

 <div id="Kotlin" class="tabcontent cc1">
 {{< highlight kotlin "linenos=table,hl_lines=" >}}
-// Paste this code in processGameState(...) method.
+// Paste this code in update(...) method.

-// Iterate through all of your units. for (unit in gameState.units) {
+// Iterate through all of your units. for (unit in state.units) {

-    // If the unit sees at least one of the opponents start turning towards it. if (unit.opponentsInView.isNotEmpty()) {
+    // If the unit is a warrior and it sees at least one
+    // opponent then turn towards it and shoot. if (unit.type == UnitType.WARRIOR && unit.opponentsInView.isNotEmpty()) {

         // Get the first opponent that the unit sees. val opponent = unit.opponentsInView[0]